 For explanation’s sake, I’ll give my own example- “Chilenos usan la palabra ‘caleta’ caleta,” or “Chileans use the word ‘caleta’ way too much.”
-Yeah I know, corny.
-Guess what- I don’t care.
+Yeah I know, corny, but it works.

 Well, I guess I kind of tricked ya, because ‘po‘ or ‘poh‘ isn’t really a word at all.
 It’s just a kind of space filler.
 Chileans will attach ‘po’ onto the end of any word or sentence, but mostly you’ll hear something along these lines – ‘sí po,’ ‘no po,’ or ‘ya po.’
 But like I said, Chileans toss around ‘po’ more than your dog’s favorite chew toy.
 Add it to your Chilean vocabulary and it’s sure to be a crowd pleaser.

-Did I mention that Chileans love Gifs … yeah, these peeps are really starting to wear off on me …
+And not only do Chileans love slang, but they also LOVE Memes and Gifs … yeah, these peeps are really starting to wear off on me …

-Oh yeah, and for a video of some of my Chilean friends explaining these crazy Chilenismos in their own words, check out this video!!
+Oh yeah, and for a video of some of my Chilean friends explaining this crazy Chilean slang in their own words, check out this video!!

 Which of the above words was your favorite?
 Have you ever heard of Chilean Slang?